cakebaker/lessnoise/Readme.md

 ## License

-LessNoise is licensed under the MIT license.
+Lessnoise is licensed under the MIT license.